 Pittsburgh Discrimination Lawyer

-If you were treated unfairly at work because of your race, age, disability, sex, pregnancy, religion, national origin, or another protected characteristic, you may have legal options.
-The Lacy Employment Law Firm helps Pittsburgh employees understand their rights and take informed action.
+Workplace discrimination can affect your income, career, and future opportunities.
+If you were treated unfairly because of your age, race, disability, pregnancy, religion, national origin, sex, sexual orientation, ethnicity, or another protected characteristic, you may have legal rights under federal, Pennsylvania, and Pittsburgh employment laws.
+The Lacy Employment Law Firm Pittsburgh helps employees understand their legal options and pursue workplace discrimination claims.

 Workplace Discrimination Legal Support for Pittsburgh Employees